jeffam/local_macos_php_webdev/README.md

 - Caddy 2.x web server
 - PHP-FPM with 4 pools
-  - PHP 7.x with xdebug enabled (port 9070)
+  - PHP 7.4 with xdebug enabled (port 9740)
-  - PHP 7.x with xdebug disabled (port 9071)
+  - PHP 7.4 with xdebug disabled (port 9741)
-  - PHP 8.x with xdebug enabled (port 9080)
+  - PHP 8.1 with xdebug enabled (port 9810)
-  - PHP 8.x with xdebug disabled (port 9081)
+  - PHP 8.1 with xdebug disabled (port 9081)
+  - PHP 8.2 with xdebug enabled (port 9820)
+  - PHP 8.2 with xdebug disabled (port 9821)
+- pecl/apcu
 - MariaDB, a MySQL-compatible database server
 - Dnsmasq for automatic `.test` TLD that resolves to localhost
 - Mailhog for local email debugging and testing